-When the journal does not meet the minimum required for approval, the certification holder will be asked to update his journal by the reviewer.
+When the CEUs do not meet the minimum required for approval, the certification holder will be asked to update their CEUs by the reviewer.
 If the certification holder does not comply with the requirements, he/she will be notified by ACI that the renewal was denied.